What causes attention-seeking behavior in adults?

 • Upbringing and childhood experiences: Inconsistent parenting, whether through neglect or praise tied to achievements or success, can result in attention-seeking tendencies.

-• Excessive social media use: Studies suggest that the widespread use of social media and a tendency to overshare personal details may stem from a need to validate their desired self image
+• Excessive social media use: Studies suggest that the widespread use of social media and a tendency to overshare personal details may stem from a need to validate their desired self image.

-When attention-seeking behavior signals a mental health condition
+Is attention-seeking a mental health condition?

 Some personality disorders that may involve attention-seeking behaviors include: